Dog Mountain by Goat Mountain / 靠山羊山的狗山

 Dog Mountain Summit Views

-Middle Fork Snoqualmie River Valley gave the best view.
-Then there was Mount Rainier looming in the distant south.
-Despite the haze, most peaks in the area were still visible.
+Middle Fork Snoqualmie River gave the best views in the golden light, with Mount Rainier looming in the south.
+The sight of the Stone Kingdom peaks was simply stunning.
+Despite the haze, most peaks nearby were visible.

 See more trip photos here.